 Elizabeth Weber is a Licensed Professional Counselor and Licensed Marriage and Family Therapist-Associate with experience in counseling adolescents, couples, families, and adults.
 She received her Master’s degree in Counseling from St. Edward’s University and her Bachelor’s degree in Psychology from Texas A&M University-College Station.
 Throughout her training and since receiving her license, Elizabeth has worked with a variety of populations and mental health concerns, including but not limited to anxiety, depression, grief and loss, life transitions, relationship issues, relationship building/enrichment, and parent-child relationship issues.
 Elizabeth’s therapeutic approach values a strong therapeutic relationship.
 She has collaborative approach that is influenced most by Interpersonal Neurobiology, the work from the “Daring Way” by Brene Brown, Trauma Informed Care, Family Systems, Attachment Theory, Cognitive Behavioral Therapy, and Dialectical Behavior Therapy.
 She believes creating a safe, warm, and non-judgmental environment that can facilitate the healing process.
 She believes that therapy is a unique journey for each individual, couple, or family and she hopes to “walk” with you on the journey towards new possibilities.

 Amanda Bergeron is originally from Round Rock Texas.
 She relocated to San Antonio after obtaining her Bachelor’s degree in Psychology from Schreiner University in Kerrville.
 She is a neurofeedback technician in addition to website design and management and program development for InMindOut.
-She has years of experience in customer service and enthusiastic about her new experience.
+She has been a neurofeedback technician for two years and has years of experience in customer service.
+She is enthusiastic about helping her clients.
 She is dedicated to applying her experience and compassion with clients as they work together to assess and address issues.
 She wants to help clients improve their journey in life by providing the information and training possible to do so.
 She is dedicated to provide tailored approaches to her clients.
 She enjoys working with children, adolescents, and adults.

 Dr. Heather Ingram, originally from Chicago, obtained her doctorate in Clinical Psychology at Argosy University in Schaumburg, Illinois.
 At Argosy, Dr. Ingram obtained a specialization in child and family interventions.
 Throughout her training, Dr. Ingram worked in a variety of settings around Chicago including Elgin Mental Health Center on the Unfit to Stand Trial Unit, Bridge View-Challenger Therapeutic Day School, Women In Need Growing Stronger domestic violence shelter, and Gateway Foundation residential substance abuse treatment center.
 During her work in Boston, Dr. Ingram worked at Walden Behavioral Care eating disorder clinic, where she worked in inpatient, residential, partial hospitalization, and intensive outpatient levels of care.
 Dr. Ingram has training and experience working with a range of mental health concerns including eating disorders, trauma, depression, anxiety, mood disorders, substance abuse, and domestic violence.
 In 2013, Dr. Ingram moved to Texas to continue working with clients affected by mental illness and their families by founding InMindOut Emotional Wellness Center.
 In 2017, Dr. Ingram founded Orion Mental Health Services, Inc., a nonprofit organization designed to offer reduced cost neurofeedback services to clients in need.
 Currently Dr. Ingram is a psychologist and biofeedback practitioner at InMindOut and adjunct professor at Our Lady of the Lake University in San Antonio.
 She is also board certified in Biofeedback and teaches a Biofeedback certification course annually in Chicago and Texas.